romaricdrigon/MetaYaml/README.md

 ### More information

 For more examples, look inside test/data folder.
 In each folder, you have an .yml file and its schema.
-There's also a Xml example.
+There's also a XML example.

-If you're curious about an advanced usage, you can check bin/MetaSchema.json: schema files are validated using this schema.
+If you're curious about an advanced usage, you can check data/MetaSchema.json: schema files are validated using this schema.

 ## Test